Internet for Travelers in Uzbekistan

 The minimum cost of connecting numbers to all operators is about US $1 (payment is made in national currency).

-Please note: You can buy SIM cards from the service provider ‘UMS’ at the international airports in Tashkent and Bukhara.
-In order to do this, you must present a passport with a stamp on arrival in Uzbekistan and pay the required amount for the selected tariff plan.
-There are also UMS points of sale at the Central Railway Station in Tashkent and at the International and Sayohat Hotels (both in Tashkent).
+You can buy a tourist simcard from a local telecommunications operators at the Tourist Service Center at the arrivals halls of the international airports in Tashkent and Bukhara.
+You will be asked to show your passport and make payment.
+There are two tourist tailored monthly subscription plans that vary between 3 and 7 USD (As of June 2019).
+There are also Mobiuz points of sale at the Central Railway Station in Tashkent and at the International and Sayohat Hotels (both in Tashkent).
 In all other cases, foreign citizens can only enter into a subscription agreement at the central offices or headquarters of cell providers located in major cities.
 Addresses and contacts of these offices can be found below.

 How much does mobile Internet in Uzbekistan cost?